neko556/Rasoi-Stories/readme.md

 **A community-driven digital cookbook designed to preserve and share India's vast and diverse culinary heritage, one family recipe at a time.**

-[Image of the Rasoi Stories Streamlit app user interface]

 Rasoi Stories provides a simple platform for users to archive their treasured family recipes in their native language.
 It's more than just a recipe app; it's a living museum of flavors, techniques, and the cultural memories embedded in our food.